Mohan Raj: Early life

-Mohan Raj was born as the second son of Sukumaran Nadar and Pankajakshi.
-He had four brothers, Chandran, Sivaprasad, Jayakumar, and Premlal.
-His real name is Mohanarajan.
-He was born and raised in Kanjiramkulam, Thiruvananthapuram in the state of Kerala, India.
-His schooling was at P. K. S. Higher Secondary School, Kanjiramkulam.
-He graduated with a degree in economics from Government Arts College, Thiruvananthapuram.
+Mohan Raj was born as Mohanarajan to Sukumaran Nadar and Pankajakshi in Kanjiramkulam, Thiruvananthapuram, Kerala.
+He was the second of five sons and had four brothers: Chandran, Sivaprasad, Jayakumar, and Premlal.
+He was raised in Kanjiramkulam, where he received his schooling at P. K. S. Higher Secondary School.
+He later graduated with a degree in Economics from Government Arts College, Thiruvananthapuram.

-At age 20, he enlisted in the Indian Army and served for five years, but left due to a leg injury.
-Subsequently, he passed multiple competitive examinations.
-He first joined the Central Board of Excise and Customs, where he worked two years.
-He had also attained second rank in the sub-inspector exam for the Kerala Police.
-However, after receiving a position as an assistant enforcement officer (AEO) in the Enforcement Directorate, he left Customs.
-However, he was suspended from service after acting in the 1989 film Kireedam without permission.
-After a 20-year long legal battle, he was reinstated in 2010 and took voluntary retirement in 2015.
+At the age of 20, Mohan Raj enlisted in the Indian Army, where he served for five years before leaving due to a leg injury.
+He subsequently qualified in several competitive examinations and joined the Central Board of Excise and Customs, serving there for two years.
+He also secured second rank in the Kerala Police Sub-Inspector examination.
+Later, he joined the Enforcement Directorate as an Assistant Enforcement Officer (AEO), resigning from his position in Customs.
+Following his appearance in the 1989 film Kireedam without official permission, he was suspended from service.
+After a legal dispute that lasted nearly two decades, he was reinstated in 2010 and took voluntary retirement in 2015.

+Mohan Raj died on 3 October 2024, at the age of 69.

 Personal life

 Mohan Raj was married to Usha.
 They have two daughters, Jaishma and Kaaviya.
 He settled in Chennai with his family.
-Mohan Raj later worked as an assistant enforcement officer for the central government.
-Raj died on 3 October 2024, at the age of 69.